shanshan-53/leetcode/Cpp/Schedule_Cpp.md

 	* (Easy)   2194.
 Cells in a Range on an Excel Sheet
 * 2022/03/26 (Sun.)
 	* (Easy)   0938.
 Range Sum of BST
+	* (Medium) 1282.
+Group the People Given the Group Size They Belong To